 We offer Bachelor of Arts degrees in both ENGLISH and ENGLISH/ENGLISH EDUCATION.
 In addition, students enjoy our robust writing minors: CREATIVE WRITING and PROFESSIONAL WRITING.

 1) A full English major degree prepares students for graduate school in English and the humanities.
-Write to Dr. Biljana Obradovic, Department Head, for information (email@example.com).
+Write to Department Head, Dr. Oliver Hennessey, for information (email@example.com).

 2) An English Education degree leads to certification to teach English Education (grades 6-12).
-For information, contact Dr. Robin Runia at firstname.lastname@example.org.
+For information, contact EE Director, Dr. Robin Runia at firstname.lastname@example.org.

 Creative Writing (CRWT)

 Professional Writing classes help students to improve their prose, giving them confidence in writing on the job or for publication.
 PRWT classes, taken as electives, can help a student to improve his or her “public” writing.
-The PRWT minor, when combined with the major of one’s choice, can prove to be a winning combination.
+The PRWT minor (18 hours), when combined with the major of one’s choice, can prove to be a winning combination.
 (Looks great on a transcript!)
+For more information, contact PRWT Director, Ms. Katheryn Laborde at firstname.lastname@example.org.

-In addition to the PRWT minor (18 hours), a double concentration (24 hours) in PRWT and Creative Writing (CRWT) is also available.
-For more information on the minor, the concentration, or the courses in general, contact the PRWT director, Ms. Katheryn Laborde, at email@example.com.
+A double concentration (24 hours) in PRWT and CRWT is also available.
+For more information, contact Ms. Katheryn Laborde at email@example.com.

 New Voices is the annual literary journal that features the writing of Xavier students and alumni.
 Each issue is put together by students enrolled in Journal Practicum (CRWT 2141/2143) classes.